Thursday, September 1, 2011

 The purplish-pink flowers are borne on flower heads late summer to early autumn.

-Very profuse blooming, a single plant may bear hundreds of flowers at a time.
+Very abundant blooming, a single plant may bear hundreds of flowers at a time.

 The flowers attract butterflies and hummingbirds.